 To create a combination chart follow the following steps:

 A mixed or combination chart is one of the coolest Microsoft Excel advanced features and functions.

 Data validation is one of the most powerful excel capabilities.
 It makes sure that users enter particular values into a cell.
 In the following example, we have restricted users to enter a whole number between 0 and 10.

 Now, try to enter a number higher than 10.
-Following image is showing us the result:
+The following image is showing us the result:

 If you are in the field of data analysis then IFERROR is one of the coolest advanced Excel formulas and functions.
 It returns a result when a formula generates an error and a typical result when no error is found.
 IFERROR is a simple way to manage errors without using more complex nested IF statements.